tarabobinac/CMADevelopment/README.md

 The more difficult part was the front-end.
 I must have spent a couple of hours just reading documentation/watching tutorials.
 The actual HTML (and to a lesser extent the CSS) coding took me around 4 hours as well.
 Though the code is not very long, I was not yet well adjusted and it took some time to fix the (many!) syntactical issues to get my code working.

 Coding wise, this test took me about 8 hours to complete.
-Factoring set up and research, around 11-12.
+Factoring in set up and research, around 11-12.